 I was only eight when I asked my grandfather what the tube was for.
 I think he was surprised it had taken me so long to ask as he had his answer ready before I even finished the question.
 “To have more time with you,” he said without skipping a beat.
 Not surprisingly, I didn’t really understand.
 What impact did a tube have on my time with my grandpa?
 But fast forward thirteen years, and those six simple words mean so much more to me.

 My grandfather was not going to let a disease stop him from living the life he wanted.
 He was not going to give up his favorite things—his daughter and his grandchildren—without a fight.
 He would not give up looking for options.

 When my grandfather was fighting for his life, he didn’t have the medical advancements that we do today.
 Supplemental oxygen and medications were his only options.
-I remember telling my mother about stem cell therapy when I began working at the Lung Institute; her first words were: “I wish my Daddio could be here.
+I remember telling my mother about cellular therapy when I began working at the Lung Health Institute; her first words were: “I wish my Daddio could be here.
 He would do it in a heartbeat.”

 My grandfather passed away eight years ago, but there is not a day that goes by that I don’t wish he were here.
 As a thirteen-year-old, I didn’t realize the impact that my grandfather had on my life.
 I didn’t realize that I would never get the chance to spend the day on my grandfather’s lap or that he wouldn’t be able to teach me how to color within the lines for the fiftieth time.
 But even then, I realized that one day I wanted to be just like him.
 I wanted to love something so much that I would do anything to be with it.
 For my grandfather, that was his family.